ByronWrightJr/ByronWrightJr/README.md

-## Hey there, I am Byron Wright Jr. 👋🏽
+## Hey there, I am Byron, 👋🏽

-I am working on becoming a self-taught software engineer.
+I am working on becoming a software engineer.
 I have so far learned some HTML and CSS from freecodecamp.com.
-I am currently going through the free online CS50 course with Harvard.
+I am currently going through the free online CS50 course with Harvard University.
+I am happy to be here.

 ### You can find me here:
 * [My Personal Website](https://byronwrightjr.com) 🕸